publicrust/rust-reflect-cli/README.md

-# DotNetReflectCLI
+# rust-reflect-cli

-A CLI utility for analyzing and working with decompiled .NET code.
+A CLI utility for analyzing and working with decompiled Rust .NET code.

 ## Features